gesquive/krypt/crypto/README.md

 This library converts bytes into an encrypted binary format and back.

-crypt uses the (GCM mode of operation)[https://en.wikipedia.org/wiki/Galois/Counter_Mode] with the specified block cipher to create cipher text that is then packaged in a binary file format.
+crypto uses the (GCM mode of operation)[https://en.wikipedia.org/wiki/Galois/Counter_Mode] with the specified block cipher to create cipher text that is then packaged in a binary file format.

 Keys are derived from the given password using HMAC-SHA-256 based PBKDF2 key derivation function.